-- People who conduct investigations with skill rest secure in the knowledge that all those involved, including witnesses, were treated objectively and fairly. - Be sure reporting and responding parties understand parameters of the policy, what it does and does not cover, how the process plays out, and what the process can and cannot accomplish. - Provide ample opportunity for the reporting and responding parties to ask questions. - Keep the reporting party in the loop as to exactly when notice will be given to the responding party. - Ensure that updates are equitably communicated to the parties.
+- People who conduct investigations with skill rest secure in the knowledge that all those involved, including witnesses, were treated objectively and fairly. - Be sure reporting and responding parties understand parameters of the policy, what it does and does not cover, how the process plays out, and what the process can and cannot accomplish. - Provide ample opportunity for the reporting party and the responding party to ask questions. - Keep the reporting party in the loop as to exactly when notice will be given to the responding party.